The right to vote in Denmark

 • You are a citizen of one of the other EU Member States

-• You are a citizen of Iceland or Norway
+• You are a citizen of Iceland, Norway or the UK

 • You have been permanently resident in the Danish Commonwealth (Denmark, the Faroe Islands and Greenland) for the four years previous to the election day.

-Residence is counted from the day you are registered in the Danish Civil Register (CPR).
+Residence is counted from the day you were registered in the Danish Civil Register (CPR).

 If you are expelled from the country, however, you cannot vote even if you still have a registered address in Denmark.

-If you have the right to vote in a European Parliament election, you will be sent a voting card about five days before the election.
+If you are entitled to vote in a European Parliament election, you will be sent a voting card about five days before the election.

 Ask Info Norden